Tribute to Luigi Pinedo

-Curaçao visual artist Luigi Pinedo passed away 10 years ago.
+Curaçao visual artist Luigi Pinedo passed away ten years ago.
 He was much loved as a person and artist.
-Together with his students he painted till the very last.
-His family organized the present exhibition ‘Through my eyes’ to commemorate the 10th anniversary of his passing and to present a book with photographs of all his art works.
+Together with his students, he painted till the very last.
+His family organized the present exhibition ‘Through my Eyes’ to commemorate the 10th anniversary of his passing and to present a book with photographs of all his artworks.

-Mrs. Verboom explained that not all his paintings are present in the exhibition.
-Most owners of Luigi Pinedo’s artworks were not able to part with his paintings.
+At the exhibition’s opening, there were speeches by Mrs. Lusette Verboom, owner of Gallery Alma Blou and president of Stichting Arte’99, and Mr. Lionel Janga.
+Mrs. Verboom explained that only some of his paintings were in the exhibition.
+Most owners of Luigi Pinedo’s artworks could not part with his paintings.
 His works have so much meaning for the owners that they would or could not lend them for the exhibition.

-During the opening ceremony one of his special students, the talented mrs. Nadya Moron spontaneously shared a precious memory of her last painting session with Luigi Pinedo.
+During the opening ceremony, one of his notable students, the talented Mrs. Nadya Moron, spontaneously shared a precious memory of her last painting session with Luigi Pinedo.
 At their last plein air painting class, Luigi made a painting of a tree.
-When he asked his students for comment, they told him that it was a nice painting but that it was also odd, for they did not recognize his hand in it.
-Why not?, he asked them.
-Mrs. Moron described how the tree he had painted was placed at an odd angle, did not have leaves or branches and it was not like him to paint that way.
-But the morning was finished so they wrapped up their things and she later dropped him of at home.
+When he asked his students for comments, they told him that it was a lovely painting but also odd, for they did not recognize his hand in it.
+Why not? he asked them.
+Mrs. Moron described how the tree he had painted was placed at an odd angle, did not have leaves or branches, and it was not like him to paint that way.
+But the morning was finished, so they wrapped up their things, and she later dropped him off at home.
 The next day she was shocked when she heard that he had passed away.
-Some time later his painting of their last class started making sense to her.
-Maybe unknowingly he had painted a foreboding of his passing.
-In Curaçao there is a saying E palu grandi a kai, A great tree has fallen, when an important and meaningful person dies.
-The painting of the branchless tree is in possession of Mrs. Moron.
+Sometime after, his painting of their last class started making sense to her.
+Maybe unknowingly, he had painted a foreboding of his passing.
+In Curaçao, there is a saying, E palu grandi a kai, A great tree has fallen when an important and meaningful person dies.
+The painting of the branchless tree owns Mrs. Moron.